Arcturus91/travel-divider/README.md

    ```bash
    cp .env.local.example .env.local
    ```
-   Then edit `.env.local` with your AWS credentials and configuration.
+   Then edit `.env.local` with your AWS API Gateway URL from the AWS Lambda deployment.

+   The AWS_API_GATEWAY variable should point to your deployed AWS API Gateway endpoint.
+During development, the Next.js API routes will proxy requests to this AWS endpoint.

 4. Run the development server
    ```bash